djorlando24/pyLabDataLogger/Hardware.md

 The scope needs to be set up and armed before the acquisition is started.
 Single shot mode may not work, I find best results arming it in Auto mode and letting sigrok acquire what's most recently on the screen.
 If things go wrong you can set 'debugMode':True in the kwargs to the device driver and see what is happening behind the scenes.

 ## GPIB oscilloscopes
-Oscilloscopes using the GPIB-USB adapter (http://dangerousprototypes.com/blog/2014/01/13/open-source-hardware-gpib-usb-adapter/) should be set to GPIB bus address 1.
-The code assumes there's only one device on the bus.
+Oscilloscopes using the GPIB-USB adapter (http://dangerousprototypes.com/blog/2014/01/13/open-source-hardware-gpib-usb-adapter/) should be set to GPIB bus address 1 by default.
+The code assumes there's only one device on the bus unless you specify 'gpib-address' when generating the device object.